danj-jo/mastermind-linkedin/README.md

 Welcome to Mastermind!
 My rendtition of the classic mastermind game features real-time multiplayer **Mastermind game** built with **Java & Spring Boot** on the backend, **PostgreSQL** for persistence, and **React** on the frontend.
 The game features **WebSocket communication**, **server-sent events**, and **authentication via Spring Security**.

 The goal is to guess a secret number combination within 10 attempts, with feedback after every guess.
-The game supports both **singleplayer (against the computer)** and **multiplayer (against another player)**.
+The game supports both **singleplayer (against the computer)** and **multiplayer (a team game against the computer)**.

 ---